michaelawyu/kubefleet-website/content/en/docs/how-tos/cluster-resource-override.md

 weight: 8
 ---

-This guide provides an overview of how to use the Fleet `ClusterResourceOverride` API to override cluster resources.
+This guide provides an overview of how to use the Fleet `ResourceOverride` API to override resources.

 ## Overview
-`ClusterResourceOverride` is a feature within Fleet that allows for the modification or override of specific attributes across cluster-wide resources.
-With ClusterResourceOverride, you can define rules based on cluster labels or other criteria, specifying changes to be applied to various cluster-wide resources such as namespaces, roles, role bindings, or custom resource definitions.
-These modifications may include updates to permissions, configurations, or other parameters, ensuring consistent management and enforcement of configurations across your Fleet-managed Kubernetes clusters.
+`ResourceOverride` is a Fleet API that allows you to modify or override specific attributes of existing resources within your cluster.
+With ResourceOverride, you can define rules based on cluster labels or other criteria, specifying changes to be applied to resources such as Deployments, StatefulSets, ConfigMaps, or Secrets.
+These changes can include updates to container images, environment variables, resource limits, or any other configurable parameters.

 ## API Components
-The ClusterResourceOverride API consists of the following components:
+The ResourceOverride API consists of the following components:
+- **Placement**: This specifies which placement the override is applied to.
-- **Cluster Resource Selectors**: These specify the set of cluster resources selected for overriding.
+- **Resource Selectors**: These specify the set of resources selected for overriding.
 - **Policy**: This specifies the policy to be applied to the selected resources.

 The following sections discuss these components in depth.

+## Placement

+To configure which placement the override is applied to, you can use the name of `ClusterResourcePlacement`.

-## Cluster Resource Selectors
+## Resource Selectors
-A `ClusterResourceOverride` object may feature one or more cluster resource selectors, specifying which resources to select to be overridden.
+A `ResourceOverride` object may feature one or more resource selectors, specifying which resources to select to be overridden.

-The `ClusterResourceSelector` object supports the following fields:
+The `ResourceSelector` object supports the following fields:
 - `group`: The API group of the resource
 - `version`: The API version of the resource
 - `kind`: The kind of the resource